Sonya Sones

 What is the best part about being an author?

 There are so many great things about being an author.
 I love getting letters from teens who say that they’ve never liked to read before, but since reading my book they’ve changed their minds.
 And I love the writing process itself—the high I get when I’m feeling inspired and the words are flowing.
 I love reading my poems out loud to people and being able to make them laugh or cry or even gasp.
-And I love having the chance to meet and become friends with amazing writers from all across the country, like Laurie Halse Anderson and Richard Peck.
+And I love having the chance to meet and become friends with amazing writers from all across the country, like Laurie Halse Anderson, Jandy Nelson, Jacqueline Woodson, Gayle Forman, and Richard Peck.
 I love it all!

 Why do you write your novels in poetry?